kristofzerbe/kiko.io/source/_posts/Meaningful-automatic-versioning-with-T4.md

 How does Visual Studio calculate BUILD and REVISION?

+{% blockquote %}
-> When specifying a version, you have to at least specify major.
+When specifying a version, you have to at least specify major.
 If you specify major and minor, you can specify an asterisk for build.
 This will cause **build** to be equal to the **number of days since January 1, 2000 local time**, and for **revision** to be equal to the **number of seconds since midnight local time, divided by 2**.
+{% endblockquote %}

 But, the BUILD number should explain, how often a software with a particular MAJOR.MINOR has been build, due to minor changes and bug fixes.